 Career and Graduate School Fair is a yearly event that provides an opportunity for students, alumni, and employers to meet informally.
 Students and alumni have the opportunity to learn more about prospective employers while employers have the opportunity to meet students and alumni interested in securing internships or full-time or part-time employment.
 SUNY Poly students, faculty, and alumni are encouraged to attend the annual Career and Graduate School Fair.
 It is also open to the community.

-The 2018 Career Fair is Thursday, March 15 at the SUNY Poly Utica Campus.
+The 2018 Career Fair is Thursday, March 15 from noon until 3 pm at the SUNY Poly Utica Campus.
 We expect a wide representation of area, statewide and national employers, as well as representatives from a variety of graduate programs.
 Registration is open until March 1.
 Payment is due by March 1.

 Once you have registered, please make sure you pay your registration fees.
 Thank you!